junwoo0823/community-related-to-books/README.md

 # Community Related To Books
 - I created a community site related to books in the form of JSP Model 1.

+## Features
+- A site that anyone can use.
+- A book search function using "[Kakao Api](https://developers.kakao.com/)".
+- Apply "[WYSIWYG editor](http://suneditor.com/)" to the text area.

 ## Demo
 <img src="src/main/webapp/resources/img/demo.gif">